• Skip to main content

 • Add garlic, sautḗ about 1 minute or until it becomes fragrant.

-• Add chicken stock, water, base, seasonings, bay leaf and rind (if using).
+• Add chicken stock, water, base, seasonings, bay leaf and rind (if using), and tomatoes.

 • Bring to a boil, add pasta and beans.
 Reduce heat to a simmer and cook, uncovered for approximately 12 minutes, or until pasta is al dente.
 Stir frequently during the first few minutes, so pasta won’t stick to the bottom.